 - 1. The County shall support the efforts of the state in the improvements of bike lanes. - 2.
-Open space or neighborhood park sites and wildlife corridors should be included as part of subdivisions or planned developments. - Activities of the State Parks Division which pertain to the Southwest Coastal area shall be reviewed by the County Citizen Advisory Committee to insure their compatibility with the community. - 4.
+Open space or neighborhood park sites and wildlife corridors should be included as part of subdivisions or planned developments. - 3.
+Activities of the State Parks Division which pertain to the Southwest Coastal area shall be reviewed by the Citizen Advisory Committee to insure their compatibility with the community. - 4.
 The County shall cooperate with the State Parks Division to retain the scenic values of the Oregon Coast Hiking Trail.
-Development adjacent to the trail along Leech Avenue shall be designed in a manner that is harmonious with the Trail.
+Development adjacent to the trail along Leech Avenue shall be designed in a manner that is harmonious with the Trail. - 5.
+All development on highly visible promontories shall be evaluated for its effect on scenic vistas, both from the beach and Highway 101. - 6.
+Because of the limited access and land area at the mouth of Arch Cape Creek and the potential conflict with the adjacent residential neighborhoods, a regional park or recreation site in this vicinity is not desirable.
+Regional parks are not intended to be a permitted use within Rural Service Areas.
+Parks and recreation sites within such communities are intended to be neighborhood oriented, low impact in terms of traffic generation, and designed in a compatible manner with the surrounding environment.